skg-if/ext-tmpl/index.md

 {: .important }
 The documentation must be written in [Markdown](https://www.markdownguide.org) and will be compiled automatically using [Jekyll](https://jekyllrb.com) against the [Just the Docs](https://just-the-docs.com) theme.
-Once compiled successfully it will be deployed on GitHub Pages.
+Each time you `git push`, a GitHub action will wake up and take care of it.
+Once compiled successfully your documentation will be deployed on GitHub Pages on the SKG-IF website, despite being hidden.
 Please follow the indications and the examples provided and feel free to customise it as long as it complies with the overall workflow.